Tzelalis/MovieFlix/README.md

      - Pull to refresh implementation

 ### Optional
-  1. Skeleton loader with placeholder
+  1. Skeleton loader with placeholder (only from Home Screen, Movie Details Screen use generic loading UI)
-  2. ~~Offline mode~~ (Offline mode with multiple genres, popular, and favorites lists require a complex database structure)
+  2. Offline Mode (Partial Implementation): Implementing offline mode with multiple genres, popular, and favorites lists necessitates a complex database structure.
+Only a small part for popular movies has been implemented so far.

 ### Additional
   1. Splash screen
   2. Movies categoriezed by genres (with pagination)
   3. Open external urls like cast profiles and review to Custom Tab
   4. Import Helvetica custom font family
+  5. Generic loading and error state
+  6. Status and navigation bar override with custom implementation for color behaviour
+  7. Network interceptor to throw custom exception for no available network
-  5. Modern UI base on Netflix
+  8. Modern UI base on Netflix

 ## Let's talk about project
 - Pattern: Clean Architecture with MVVM